Still kinda wishes he could hang out with Twilight Sparkle.

 “Whew!
 This sure is some heat!”
-Applejack said, wiping her streaming brow.
-Setting down her hammer, she removed her hat and began fanning herself with it.
+Applejack wiped her streaming brow.
+Setting down her hammer, she removed her hat and fanned herself with it.
 Nearby, her friends were busy repairing the hole they had created in Sugarcube Corner’s kitchen.
-Tucking her bangs back up under her hat, Applejack stepped back to check the quality of her work.
+Applejack tucked her bangs back up under her hat and stepped back to check the quality of their work.

 “You know, I could just fix this all up with magic,” Twilight mumbled from around a mouth full of nails.

-“Maybe ya forgot how this hole got here in the first place?”
+“Maybe you’re forgettin’ how the hole got here in the first place?”
 Applejack returned, her twinkling eyes belying her serious tone.

-“Ya know, this here door is comin’ right along," Applejack said.
+“You know, this here door’s comin’ right along," Applejack said.
 "Why don’t we go get some of them treats from the faire before they’re all gone?”
-As she collecting the tools from her friends, Fluttershy breathed a sigh of relief.
+As Applejack collected the tools from her friends, Fluttershy breathed a sigh of relief.
 Pinkie had cornered her and had been trying to get an exact measurement of the space between her eyes.

-“It’s for science!” she protested through snorted giggles as Applejack pried the tape measure away from her.
+“Aww, but it’s for science!”
+Pinkie protested through snorted giggles when Applejack pried the tape measure away from her.
 Fluttershy rubbed the area between her eyes as Twilight grinned, rolling her eyes.

 Applejack rolled her eyes.
 “Well, you can research it later,” Applejack answered.
-“Let’s take a break and get some food before everypony eats it all!
+“Right now, we’re all gonna take a break and get some food before everypony eats it all!
 We can come back and finish this here door when it’s a little cooler.”